 Note: Units of measure vary by indication and age (ie, milliunits/kg/hour, units/kg/hour, milliunits/kg/minute, units/kg/minute; units/minute, units/hour); extra precautions should be taken.

-Continuous IV infusion (off-label route): Limited data available: Infants, Children, and Adolescents: Initial: 0.5 milliunits/kg/hour; titrate upward in 0.5 milliunits/kg/hour increments at approximately 10-minute intervals to target urine output (suggested output target: <2 mL/kg/hour) (Sperling 2014; Wise-Faberowski 2004); infusion rates up to 10 milliunits/kg/hour have been reported (Alharfi 2013).
+Central diabetes insipidus: Limited data available: Infants, Children, and Adolescents: Continuous IV infusion: Initial: 0.5 milliunits/kg/hour; titrate upward in 0.5 milliunits/kg/hour increments at approximately 10-minute intervals to target urine output (suggested output target: <2 mL/kg/hour) (Sperling 2014; Wise-Faberowski 2004); infusion rates up to 10 milliunits/kg/hour have been reported (Alharfi 2013).
 Note: Use in conjunction with fluid therapy, monitor urine output and specific gravity, serum and urine electrolytes (primarily Na), and plasma osmolality.

-GI hemorrhage (off-label use): Continuous IV infusion: Limited data available: Children and Adolescents: Initial: 2 to 5 milliunits/kg/minute; titrate dose as needed; maximum dose: 10 milliunits/kg/minute (Kliegman 2007; Tuggle 1988); usual adult dosing range is 0.2 to 0.4 units/minute up to a maximum rate of 0.8 units/minute (AASLD [Garcia-Tsao 2007]).
+GI hemorrhage: Limited data available: Children and Adolescents: Continuous IV infusion: Initial: 2 to 5 milliunits/kg/minute; titrate dose as needed; maximum dose: 10 milliunits/kg/minute (Kliegman 2007, Tuggle 1988); usual adult dosing range is 0.2 to 0.4 units/minute up to a maximum rate of 0.8 units/minute (AASLD [Garcia-Tsao 2007]).
 Note: Higher doses have not been associated with greater efficacy but have been associated with increased risk of complications (Tuggle 1988).

-Fluid restriction: Final concentration 1 unit/mL: Reconstitute vasopressin 100 units (5 mL) with 100 mL NS or D5W.
+Fluid restriction: Final concentration 1 unit/mL: Dilute vasopressin 100 units (5 mL) with 100 mL NS or D5W.

 Continuous IV infusion: Dilute prior to administration.
-Infusion through central line is strongly recommended (SCCM [Dellinger 2013]).
+Infusion through central line is recommended.

 Vesicant; ensure proper needle or catheter placement prior to and during infusion; avoid extravasation.

 Extravasation management: If extravasation occurs, stop infusion immediately and disconnect (leave cannula/needle in place); gently aspirate extravasated solution (do NOT flush the line); remove needle/cannula; elevate extremity.
 Initiate topical nitroglycerin.
 Apply dry, warm compresses (based on mechanism of extravasation injury proximal to the injection site) (Reynolds 2014).

 Store intact vials between 2°C and 8°C (36°F and 46°F).
 Do not freeze.

-Vasostrict: May also remove intact vials from refrigeration and store at 20°C to 25°C (68°F to 77°F) for up to 12 months or manufacturer expiration date, whichever is earlier (indicate date of removal on the vial or note the manufacturer expiration date, whichever is earlier).
+May also remove intact vials from refrigeration and store at 20°C to 25°C (68°F to 77°F) for up to 12 months or manufacturer expiration date, whichever is earlier (indicate date of removal on the vial or note the manufacturer expiration date, whichever is earlier).
 After initial entry into the 10 mL vial, opened vial must be refrigerated; discard 30 days after first puncture.
 Discard unused diluted solution (in D5W or NS) after 18 hours at room temperature or 24 hours under refrigeration.

 There are no known significant interactions.

-Cardiovascular: Angina pectoris, atrial fibrillation, bradycardia, cardiac arrest, cardiac arrhythmia, ischemic heart disease, limb ischemia (distal), localized blanching, low cardiac output, myocardial infarction, right heart failure, shock, vasoconstriction (peripheral)
+Cardiovascular: Atrial fibrillation, bradycardia, ischemic heart disease, limb ischemia (distal), low cardiac output, right heart failure, shock (hemorrhagic)

 Hematologic & oncologic: Decreased platelet count, hemorrhage (intractable)